sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - A least-privilege role for the AWS Step Function.

-- A least-privilege queue poliy.
+- A least-privilege queue policy.
 The error (dead letter) queue can only consume messages from EventBridge.
 Encryption in transit is required.

 - Optional encryption at rest with the AWS Key Management System, for the